U.S. sees momentum in Asia-Pacific trade talks

 The top trade officials will also discuss Japan, Canada and Mexico’s applications to join the talks.

-Reporting by Marice Richter; Additional reporting and writing by Doug Palmer; Editing by Vicki Allen and Cynthia Osterman
+All three countries expressed interest in November and still have not been given an answer.
+(Reporting by Marice Richter; Writing by Doug Palmer; Editing by Vicki Allen)